 - 28.08.20: Positive Psychology, Resilience & Retention, and Selection & Assessment Centers;

 - 29.08.20: Positive Psychology, Resilience & Retention, and Selection & Assessment Centers;

 - 12.09.20: Inclusive Leadership.

 The recommended course blocks for the practical module are:

 More data for these course blocks can be found in the MIKA brochure.
 Please contact the Programme Management if you have any questions.

 The course is limited to 25 participants.
 The board will decide on admissions if more than 25 applications are received.

-The successful completion of all modules, as well as a passing grade on the performance examination, will lead to a 10 ECTS-assessed "Certificate of Advanced Studies in Human Factors in Leadership of the University of Lucerne".
+Candidates who successfully complete both modules and pass the performance reviews will be awarded a "Certificate of Advanced Studies in Human Factors in Leadership of the University of Lucerne".

 Fees, Admission and Rules